 In some cases, the earbud pauses a song or video because the connector is ill-fitting.
-This is usually as a result of the auto-pause function that might have been triggered.
-IPods, iPhones and many android devices are known to have this issue.
+This is usually a result of the auto-pause function that might have been triggered.
+IPods, iPhones, and many android devices are known to have this issue.
 You are likely going to experience this problem when you are utilizing a third-party earbud with your mobile device.

 To fix this problem, you should get the earbud recommended by your phone manufacturer.
 As an alternative, you can try out a couple of third-party earbuds to find one that works perfectly.

 Lots of mobile devices are designed to pause any music or video if you remove the connector.
 As long as this function is still enabled, the earbud will continue to pause your video or audio media.